-FRISCO — Lift malfunctions and accidents are statistically rare, but Colorado resorts have had a rash of high-profile issues in the past three years, including one that killed a visitor at Ski Granby Ranch in December 2016.
+FRISCO — Lift malfunctions and accidents are statistically rare, but Colorado resorts have had a rash high-profile issues in the past three years, including one that killed a visitor at Ski Granby Ranch in December 2016.

 In 2017, a Loveland Ski Area employee was killed while working on a magic carpet lift.
 Last winter, an empty gondola cabin fell off the line at Copper Mountain Resort during testing of the new lift.
-And this summer, Vail Mountain’s gondola broke down, leading to the evacuation of 74 employees.
+And this summer, Vail’s gondola broke down, leading to the evacuation of 74 employees.

 Despite the recent incidents, Colorado is one of the safest places when it comes to riding lifts at ski resorts.
 According to an article by Outside Magazine, Colorado is one of 20 states that has a tramway safety board or some sort of third party regulatory agency for ski lifts.
 In addition, Colorado is considered to have one of the two most extensive safety boards in the country.
 At European ski resorts, the lift malfunction fatality rate is nine times higher than at U.S. ski areas.